TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 ## Description

 AI to recognize from face images.
 It is a convolutional neural network (CNN) based face recognition system.
+The project is split in two parts, one using the script I found in the Sci-kit learn documentation, I modified it to try to get the best result possible.
+I also implemented a CNN using Resnet50 and transfer learning, to try to get the best result possible.

+- Resnet50:
+    - Accuracy: 0.9
+    - Precision: 0.9
+    - Recall: 0.9
+    - F1 score: 0.9
+- SVM:
+    - Accuracy: 0.9
+    - Precision: 0.9
+    - Recall: 0.9
+    - F1 score: 0.9

 ## Quickstart